Why Your Writer Friend’s Hobby is Actually A Part-Time Job

 - How far away is Buffalo to New York City, and how long would it take someone to drive from one place to the other using one of the major routes?
 How many different routes are there, and how do their travel times differ?

-Depending on what sort of piece I am writing, the research and outlining process can take a few days to a few weeks.
+Depending on what sort of piece I am writing, the research and outlining process can take a few days to a few weeks, even months!

-- Once I have finished my basic outline, it’s time for me to delve into more details of Character Interviews, World Building, and more detailed plot points.
+- Once I have finished my basic outline, it’s time for me to delve into more detail, including Character Interviews, World Building, and more detailed plot points.

 - It is important to note that if I decide a character’s parents used to be fishermen by trade, I need to make sure the parents lived close to water.
 If that character no longer lives by the water, even if it never gets put into the story, the decision to move has shaped their personality, or life events forced them to move away.
 These life events are important to understanding who your character is and whether or not they would make a certain decision one way or another.